AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Download SDK/Tablestore SDK for Java.md

 Change records:

--   Predefined columns can be added or deleted for existing tables.
+-   Predefined columns can be added to or deleted from existing tables.
 -   Tunnel Service is optimized for Tablestore SDK for Java.

 ## Version: 5.3.0